philipperemy/philipperemy.github.io/_posts/2016-07-09-information-extract.md

 ![png](hello.png)

-I’ve also implemented yourself a basic front end where you can input any size of text and select whether you have to prune the rules (by using domination).
-Let me know if you’re interested to contributed by email (go to About section)!
+I’ve also implemented a basic front end where you can input any size of text and select whether you want to prune the rules (by using domination) or not.
+Email me (check About section) if you’re interested to contribute!

 ![png](hello3.png)